RSS Feed

 This lodge is absolutely gorgeous…the hotel, the grounds and the views…perfection.
 We sat on the veranda or in Adirondack chairs on the lawn overlooking the mountains beyond, drank our lemonade and thought ourselves some of the luckiest people on earth.

-From the back of Mt Washington Lodge
+View from back of Mt Washington Lodge

 Then it was back to our condos for a home-cooked dinner (barbecued pork chops, salad, chocolate)…and I had my usual one beer.
 Tomorrow we leave earlier than usual…and so , to bed.